suhas-srinath/undive/README.md

-# UnDIVE [1305]
+# [WACV 2025] UnDIVE
-Official repository for our WACV 2025 submission titled "UnDIVE: Generalized Underwater Video Enhancement Using Generative Priors".
+Official repository for our WACV 2025 paper titled "UnDIVE: Generalized Underwater Video Enhancement Using Generative Priors".
+Full codebase will be released soon.